ellieb/VICTORIA/README.md

 # VICTORIA

+The web app can be used on the XCITE lab website: http://web.uvic.ca/~bazalova/VICTORIA/

 VICTORIA is a web-based visualization tool for DICOM, EGSnrc phantom, and EGSnrc dose files.
 To use, either upload .3ddose, .egsphant, or DICOM files; or use the test files available.
 If two or more dose files are uploaded, they can be compared in the